eclipse-edc/Connector/samples/04-file-transfer/README.md

 ## Create the control REST API

 We will need some way to interact with the consumer, a communication protocol of sorts.
 That is what we call outward-facing communication.
-In this example we will communicate with the consumer via simple command line tools like `cURL`, but it is easy to imagine some other much more complicated control system to interact with the (consumer) connector.
+In this example, we will communicate with the consumer via simple command line tools like `cURL`, but it is easy to imagine some other much more complicated control system to interact with the (consumer) connector.
 Thus, using Jakarta, we must create an API controller the same way we created our health endpoint a few chapters back.
 In fact, we can re-use and improve [that controller](api/src/main/java/org/eclipse/dataspaceconnector/extensions/api/ConsumerApiController.java) (code omitted here for brevity).
-Namely, we add to additional endpoints to the controller: one for initiating the contract negotiation and one for initiating the file transfer.
+Namely, we add two additional endpoints to the controller: one for initiating the contract negotiation and one for initiating the file transfer.
 Both actions can also be performed via endpoints in the
 [existing control API extension](../../extensions/api/control/src/main/java/org/eclipse/dataspaceconnector/api/control/ClientController.java),